Extracting water from the air is one method that can be used in providing a water supply.

 There’s now several brands that sell these types of devices, each with different features and capabilities.

-Some of the potential benefits of atmospheric water generation and harvesting water from air might include diversification of water supply, water independence, being able to generate water off grid and in remote or isolated areas, and having one more way to address water scarcity/stress related issues.
+Some of the potential benefits of atmospheric water generation and harvesting water from air might include diversification of water supply, water independence, being able to generate water off grid and in remote or isolated areas, and having one more way to address water scarcity/stress related issues (and more sustainably manage and use water across society)

 Some of the potential drawbacks of atmospheric water generation and harvesting water from air might include cost effectiveness, reliance on power for AWG units, use of non green sources of energy for power (in some instances), being able to generate quantities of water at the largest scales needed, and that AWG technology might only work effectively in a select range of air conditions.